Mirza Masroor Ahmad: Charlie Hebdo attack

 On 7 January 2015, gunmen forced their way into the offices of the satirical French newspaper Charlie Hebdo in Paris.
 They shot and killed 12 people during the attack.
 The attack was linked to cartoons mocking Muhammad that Charlie Hebdo had published in recent years.
 Masroor Ahmad categorically condemned the terrorist attacks.
 He said that the attacks had nothing to do with the true teachings of Islam and that the perpetrators and anyone found to be involved should be punished in accordance with the law.
 He further added that such cartoons grieved and pained peace-loving Muslims throughout the world and were to be condemned, but any form of violent or illegal response could never be justified and was completely against the teachings of Islam.
 He also stated that taking to the streets in protest was not an appropriate response but rather Muslims should respond by increasing in prayer and offering salutations to Muhammad.

-Response to persecution

 Lahore massacre

 On 28 May 2010, two Ahmadi mosques in Lahore, Pakistan, came under attack from the Tehrik-i-Taliban Pakistan Punjab wing.
 The attacks were carried out nearly simultaneously at Darul Al Zikr Mosque in Garhi Shahu and Bait Al Noor Mosque in Model Town.
 Ninety-four people were killed in the incident (including one attacker) with 108 injured.
 Another attacker was captured by the worshippers.

 Masroor Ahmad issued two press releases urging members of the community to exercise patience and prayers and that in response, "no inappropriate action would be shown by any Ahmadi".

+Reception

+Masroor Ahmad is the supreme religious leader of the Ahmadi community, a group which some Muslims believe should not be considered Muslim.
+When Ahmad inaugurated the Baitul Futuh Mosque in London in 2003, the Muslim Association of Britain said it respected Ahmad's freedom of religion, but the building should be called "prayer space" and not be considered a "mosque".

+In 2016, Ahmad travelled to Canada, where he was welcomed by Minister of Immigration, Refugees and Citizenship, John McCallum.
+Ahmad had previously been joined by Canadian Prime Minister Stephen Harper in 2008 inaugurating an Ahamadiyya mosque in Calgary.
+Canadian Minister Jason Kenney welcomed and met with Ahmad in 2013, and praised his community for "its commitment to peace, tolerance and equality for all".